 Pat chicken dry with paper towels.
-Toss in a large bowl with a large drizzle of olive oil, Blackening Spice, and a few big pinches of salt.
+Place in a large bowl with a large drizzle of olive oil, Blackening Spice, and a few big pinches of salt; toss to coat.

-Once water is boiling, add penne to pot.
+Once water boils, add pasta to pot.
 Cook until al dente, 9-11 minutes.
-Reserve ½ cup pasta cooking water (1 cup for 4 servings), then drain and set aside.
+Scoop out and reserve ½ cup pasta cooking water (1 cup for 4 servings), then drain and set aside.

-Divide penne between bowls or plates.
+Divide pasta between bowls or plates.
 Garnish with scallion greens and remaining tomato.
-Drizzle with any remaining hot sauce if desired.
+Drizzle with any remaining hot sauce, if desired.